elastic/kibana/rfcs/text/0011_global_search.md

 When calling `GlobalSearchPluginStart.find` from the public-side service:

 - The service will call:

   - the server-side API via an http call to fetch results from the server-side result providers
   - `find` on each client-side registered result provider and collect the resulting observables

 - Then, the service will merge every result observable and trigger the next step on every emission until either

   - A predefined timeout duration is reached
   - All result observables are completed

-- On every emission of the merged observable, the results will be aggregated to the existing list and sorted following the logic defined in the [results aggregation](#results-aggregation) section
+- on every emission of the merged observable, the results will be processed then emitted.

 A very naive implementation of this behavior would be: